MicrosoftDocs/well-architected/well-architected/iot/iot-operational-excellence.md

 ### Capacity scaling

 Configure the ingestion and other back-end layers of the IoT cloud solution to be able to scale to handle expected and unexpected capacity needs.
+If your solution is tied to a connected product, you must handle fluctuations in expected load.
+Load can be impacted by marketing initiatives such as sales or promotions, or by seasonal events such as holidays.
+You should test load variations prior to events, including unexpected events, to ensure that your IoT solution can scale.

 Azure offers several options to meet capacity requirements as your business grows.
-Capacity planning and scaling for your IoT solution varies depending on whether you build an IoT Central or IoT Hub-based solution.
+Capacity planning and scaling for your IoT solution varies depending on whether you build an [IoT Central](https://azure.microsoft.com/products/iot-central) or [IoT Hub](https://azure.microsoft.com/products/iot-hub)-based solution.

-The IoT Central application platform as a service (aPaaS) automatically manages multiple instances of its underlying services to scale your IoT Central applications and make them highly available.
+- The IoT Central application platform as a service (aPaaS) automatically manages multiple instances of its underlying services to scale your IoT Central applications and make them highly available.
 However, IoT Central stores only 30 days of data, and because most IoT solutions export data to other services, you should focus on making sure those other services can handle expected and unexpected capacity needs.

-With an IoT Hub-based solution, it's your responsibility to scale up to handle growth in the number of messages being ingested and to scale out to handle regional demands.
+- With an IoT Hub-based solution, it's your responsibility to scale up to handle growth in the number of messages being ingested and to scale out to handle regional demands.
 Understanding the number of messages that devices will send to IoT Hub and the sustained throughput is critical to selecting the correct IoT Hub tier to support the predicted demand.

   If you're approaching the IoT Hub message limit, your system should be able to automatically scale up IoT Hub to the next unit of capacity.
 Any back-end services in the IoT solution, such as Azure Stream Analytics, Azure Cosmos DB, and Azure Data Explorer must support scalability to ensure there are no bottlenecks anywhere in the solution's data flow.

-If your solution is tied to a connected product, you must handle fluctuations in expected load.
-Load can be impacted by marketing initiatives such as sales or promotions, or by seasonal events such as holidays.
-You should test load variations prior to events, including unexpected events, to ensure that your IoT solution can scale.

 You should also plan for edge device capacity needs and requirements.
 Whether you're managing RTOS-based devices or larger compute devices with IoT Edge, make sure compute and memory sizing are adequate for your specific use cases.

 ## Device management and modeling layer

 Implement a centralized device management solution to administer, monitor, and operate the lifecycle of IoT devices, and to manage the overall configuration of the IoT solution.
-Consider an integrated UI to assist operation teams with device fleet management.
+Consider implementing an integrated UI to assist operation teams with device fleet management.

 ### Device provisioning

 Define a remote device provisioning strategy to enable zero-touch, just-in-time provisioning of IoT devices in the field without requiring human intervention.

 For remote provisioning of IoT devices, [Azure IoT Hub Device Provisioning Service (DPS)](/azure/iot-dps/about-iot-dps) enables connecting and configuring remote devices to IoT Hub.
 DPS enables zero-touch provisioning without hard-coding information at the factory, and enables load-balancing of devices across multiple IoT hubs.

 Although DPS supports symmetric key attestation, in a production environment you should use either the X.509 certificate or TPM attestation mechanisms.
 If you use X.509 certificates, you should deploy the root certificate or an intermediate certificate signed by the root certificate to DPS, to allow devices in the field to properly authenticate to the service and be assigned to their correct IoT hub.

 Part of an IoT solution lifecycle includes reprovisioning devices in the field or moving them between IoT hubs.
 DPS enables the configuration of [reprovisioning policies](/azure/iot-dps/how-to-reprovision) that determine  expected behavior when an IoT device submits a new provisioning request.
 Devices should be programmed to send a provisioning request on reboot, and should implement a method to manually trigger provisioning on demand.
 This mechanism ensures that every time a device starts up, it contacts DPS to get redirected to the appropriate IoT hub.